 If drilled piers are questionable, pile integrity testing (PIT) and further investigation may be required in accordance with Article 411-5 of the 2012 Standard Specifications for Roads and Structures.
-A drilled pier shall be considered defective in accordance with Subarticle 411-5(D) of the 2012 Standard Specifications for Roads and Structures and drilled pier acceptance shall be based in part on the criteria in Article 411-6 of the 2012 Standard Specifications for Roads and Structures in Subarticle 411-6(C) of the 2012 Standard Specifications for Roads and Structures.
+A drilled pier will be considered defective in accordance with Subarticle 411-5(D) of the 2012 Standard Specifications for Roads and Structures and drilled pier acceptance is based in part on the criteria in Article 411-6 of the 2012 Standard Specifications for Roads and Structures except for the top of pier tolerances in Subarticle 411-6(C) of the 2012 Standard Specifications for Roads and Structures.